vault27/Foundation/paloalto.md

 ### DoS Protection

+Describes to which traffic apply DOS protection profile - aggregate or classified or both + Logging + Schedule+
+DoS profiles are the same as for Security Profile

 - Control the systems to which the firewall applies DoS protection
 - What action to take when traffic matches the criteria
 - How to log DoS traffic